CleverCloud/keras-example/README.md

 > If you do not have a clever cloud account, you can get on for free here : https://api.clever-cloud.com/v2/sessions/signup

+> Steps 5 to 8 are to help you to send your data into a Cellar storage object.

 1. Login to your Clever Grid Account

        clever login